 Monitoring and logging information about user access and actions is the best way to detect and prevent insider attacks.

 In case of a security incident, military software protection will provide you with details of who accessed critical assets and which actions this user performed.

-Different insider threat prevention tools have different sets of features.
+Different insider threat detection software have different sets of features.
 The most important ones for arranging robust cybersecurity for the military are: